benallen-dev/dotfiles/setup-upgrade-wishlist.md

 ## Things that bug me
 - Can't press TAB to accept suggestions in vim
+- yanking should also copy into system clipboard

 ## Things that maybe should go
 - Discord integration plugin is fun but not necessary